 The annual investment advisory fee charged to Program accounts participating in the ICA Platform program will not exceed 2.5% of the assets held in the account on an annual basis.
+Advisory fees may be charged according to a flat or tiered fee schedule as documented in the Investment Advisory Agreement.
+Client accounts are not combined for billing purposes but rather are billed on a per account basis.
 The annual fee is negotiable with the client depending on the market value of the account, asset types, the client's financial situation and trading activity.
-The annual asset-based fee is paid quarterly in advance.
-The firm will begin to facilitate monthly billing of client accounts for clients that have executed a monthly billing contract or addendum.
-When an account is opened, the asset-based fee is billed for the remainder of the current billing period and is based on the initial contribution.
-Thereafter, the quarterly/monthly asset-based fee is paid in advance, and is based on the account asset value as of the last business day of the previous calendar quarter/month, and becomes due the following business day.
-In the event of termination, the Firm will refund the prorated portion of the Advisory Fee for the remainder of the quarter/month in which the account is terminated.
+The annual asset-based fee is paid monthly in advance.
+Fees are based on the account's asset value as of the last business day of the prior month and are based upon actual days/365.
+New accounts are billed twice at the beginning of the month following funding date - once in arrears from funding date through the end of the month and once in advance for the next month billing.
+If fees are changed at any point during the billing month, billing changes will be facilitated as of the next billing month.
+In the event of termination, the Firm will refund the prorated portion of the Advisory Fee for the remainder of the month in which the account is terminated

-In this program, you authorize and direct RJA as custodian to deduct asset-based fees from your account; you also authorize and direct the custodian to send a quarterly statement to you which shows all amounts disbursed from your account, including fees paid to us.
-You understand that your brokerage statement will show the amount of the asset-based fee, the value of the assets on which the fee was based, and the days used to calculate fees.
-All security types (stocks, bonds, mutual funds, etc.) will incur no transaction fees.
+In this program, you authorize and direct RJA as custodian to deduct asset-based fees from your account; you also authorize and direct the custodian to send a quarterly statement to you which shows all amounts disbursed from your account, including advisory (management) fees paid to LFAS.